electron/packager/readme.md

 ## Building Windows apps from non-Windows platforms

 Building an Electron app for the Windows platform with a custom icon requires editing the `Electron.exe` file.
 Currently, electron-packager uses [node-rcedit](https://github.com/atom/node-rcedit) to accomplish this.
-A Windows executable is bundled in that node package and needs to be run in order for this functionality to work, so on non-Windows host platforms, [Wine](https://www.winehq.org/) needs to be installed.
+A Windows executable is bundled in that node package and needs to be run in order for this functionality to work, so on non-Windows host platforms, [Wine](https://www.winehq.org/) 1.6 or later needs to be installed.
 On OS X, it is installable via [Homebrew](http://brew.sh/).

 ## Related